nrfconnect/sdk-connectedhomeip/.github/PULL_REQUEST_TEMPLATE.md

         - Added Python test: TC_DEF.py
         - Manually tested (describe steps)

-    Please replace this HTML comment with the actual testing details.
+    Please replace this HTML comment with the actual information about how the testing was done.
  -->

+> Add following line to test this PR against different NCS revision:
+> NCS PR: nrfconnect/sdk-nrf/pull/<PR ID>
+> Use manifest-pr-skip to skip creting the NCS manifest PR automatically